 In addition, documentation folders prepared by the ITS can be viewed, among them prison records, lists regarding the number assignments in the concentration camps as well as National Socialist place listings.

-At the moment the library is being re-organized.
-In future an online catalogue for internet research will be available.
-Integration into the online catalogue of the Workers Union of the Memorial Site Libraries (Arbeitsgemeinschaft der Gedenkstättenbibliotheken - AGGB) as well as into other common catalogues will follow.
+The library is currently being re-organised.
+A new online catalogue is now available for Internet research.
+It is planned to integrate it into the online catalogue of the Working Group of the Memorial Site Libraries (Arbeitsgemeinschaft der Gedenkstättenbibliotheken - AGGB) and into other common catalogues.